Generating Drill Down Application Landscapes

 You can also add a rule to the view stating that shapes need to get color if an attribute has a certain value.
 For instance, color all the application red that has the contract missing.

-You are all set to mail the link to a stakeholder.
-In the next screenshot, you see how the stakeholder can browse and view your application landscape on his mobile device.
+You are ready to mail the link to a stakeholder.
+The next screenshot shows how the stakeholder can browse and view your application landscape on his mobile device.

 Below is a live example of a generated and tuned application landscape: